FORMER

 On April 14, 2023 Alex Moe and Dylan Thiele cut cables and removed the driver board rendering the organ unplayable.
 The rest of the day was preparation for removal with moving around pipes and getting a general plan for removing the instrument.

 Day 3 of the removal was on May 30, 2023 with Dylan Thiele and Alex Moe.
-The goal was to remove everything else that being the console, windchests, and chrysaglott assembly, however technical difficulties made it so that the console was the only thing that came out.
-The console was delivered to the house of Dylan Thiele.
+The goal was to remove everything else that being the console, wind chests, and Chrysaglott assembly, however technical difficulties made it so that the console was the only thing that came out.
+The console was delivered to the home of Dylan Thiele in Fargo.

-The only things remaining in weld today from the organ is some windchests and the chrysaglott a bitter-sweet ending for a instrument with so much historical significance to the society.
+The only things remaining in Weld from the organ were some wind chests and the Chrysaglott; a bitter-sweet ending for a instrument with so much historical significance to the society.
 However all is not lost for the instrument.

 The console as mentioned was taken to RRTOS member Dylan Thiele’s house.
-There the key tops were redone and converted into a Hauptwerk instrument.
-As well the console receiving a new nickname affectionately renamed “Ted” named after the man that made this instrument possible, Ted Larson.
+There, the key tops were redone and converted into a Hauptwerk instrument.
+The console is still affectionately named “Ted” after the man who made this instrument possible, Ted Larson.

 Chamber Tour